Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Introduction

-We then use structured pruning as a functional test of this structure.
+After identifying the supernode core, we ask whether the surrounding non-core channels contain useful structure.
+We find a cross-layer \textbf{read halo}: next-layer FFN channels with disproportionate input-weight mass on supernode-emphasized residual coordinates show elevated within-set activation redundancy and respond preferentially to causal perturbations of the supernode support, consistent with the read halo \emph{echoing} the supernode signal into the next layer.
+A same-layer write halo recapitulates this organization in weaker form.
+The halo structure is secondary to the supernode core for pruning quality, but it is the natural mechanistic completion of the picture: supernodes do not act in isolation but generate downstream redundancy.

+We validate this structure through one-shot structured FFN pruning.
 At 50\% FFN channel sparsity on Llama-3.1-8B, the baselines in Table~\ref{tab:main} remove roughly 20--42\% of supernodes and degrade to perplexities of several hundred to several thousand.
-Methods that protect all supernodes retain substantially lower perplexity: our best variant, \SCAR{}-Prot, reaches perplexity \PPLSCARProt{}, compared with \PPLWandaChan{} for channel-adapted Wanda.
-Across methods, supernode hit-rate is strongly associated with perplexity, and controlled random-mask sweeps show a clear dose-response trend.
+In contrast, \SCAR{} variants protect all supernodes and remain substantially more stable: \SCAR{}-Prot reaches perplexity \PPLSCARProt{}, and the separate main-pipeline \SCAR{}-HaloProtect run reaches \PPLSCARHaloProtect{}, compared with \PPLWandaChan{} for channel-adapted Wanda.
+Across methods, supernode hit-rate is strongly associated with perplexity, and controlled random-mask sweeps show a clear dose--response relationship.